salatmehl/salatmehl/README.md

 I'm a communications professional turned digital marketing analyst | based in Hamburg, Germany.

-Currently on a mission to help companies thrive in the ever-evolving digital landscape by bringing my creativity and analytical prowess to the table.
+Currently on a mission to help companies thrive in the ever-evolving digital landscape by leveraging technology.
 Let's collaborate on GitHub and make data-driven marketing magic happen!

 <b><u>Skills:</u></b>